ringa-js/ringa/docs/docs/model.md

 **Be careful!
 If you accidentally pass the property options as the second parameter to `addProperty` they will be treated as the default value.**

-Note: the following propertyOptions are reserved and used by Ringa:
+Note: the following propertyOptions have special functions in Ringa and will be discussed further in the following docs:

 * `descriptor`
 * `setParentModel`